Do Tractors Have Titles? Do you have to register a tractor in the US?

 This, however, has placed the tractor in a position where it can be easily stolen and difficult to trace.
 When your car gets stolen, you can easily find it because of its unique title, but this is not the case with a tractor.

-Keep the receipt
+1. Keep the receipt

 After getting a receipt, the next thing you have to do is to find out the serial number of your tractor.
 Having the serial number info of your tractor gives you some form of legitimacy over it.
-You will give this to the authorities when your tractor is stolen.
-A stolen tractor can be tracked by its serial number.

-Get a postcard
+3. Get a postcard

-Photos of you on the tractor
+4. Photos of you on the tractor

 This is a very nice idea, but not very valid.
 You can take a picture with you on the tractor immediately after you purchase it.
 This also helps in the ownership claims.

-Odometer or Hourmeter Reading
+5. Odometer or Hourmeter Reading

 You can take the reading of the Odometer and document it.
 You can take a photo of the odometer and save it using a date stamp.

-For example, you save the image as “John Deere 520 Tractor Odometer Reading – January 2, 2023.jpeg“.
+For example, you save the image as “John Deere 520 Tractor Odometer Reading – July 2, 2023.jpeg“.

-How To Protect Your Tractor From Theft
+Protecting Your Farm Tractor From Theft

 Since tractors don’t have titles, they are susceptible to theft.
 Also, the sad fact is that the serial number can be changed, which means you may lose ownership of your tractor, without additional ownership proof.

 In this case, ensure you properly store your tractor in a safe zone.
 Always ensure it is properly parked and switched off.
-In addition, to keep all the necessary proofs intact, I explained a few in the above section, “how to identify your tractor”.
+In addition, to keep all the necessary proofs intact.
+Remember, only a serial number is never enough.
+Get as many proofs as possible.

 It’s difficult to determine if there is a lien against a second-hand tractor since tractors don’t have titles or a well-documentary registration body.
+However, it isn’t possible.
+To ascertain that the used tractor you purchase is lien-free, follow the steps below.

 - Ask the seller/owner – If there are any outstanding liens on the tractors.